 All of the jails, intended to hold prisoners only temporarily, were hot in summer and cold in winter, infested with lice, and stank of dung and tobacco.
 They were described by one visiting Englishman as “suburbs of Hell.”
 Though all of them were bad, the Salem Jail was said to have been the worst.

 Conditions in jail were harsh for those accused of witchcraft.
-It was rat invested, filthy, and the accused witches were often bound with cords and irons for months.
-The dungeon was cold, and foul smelling, and kept in total darkness.
+It was rat-infested, filthy, and the accused witches were often bound with cords and irons for months.
+The dungeon was cold, and foul-smelling, and kept in total darkness.
 Located near the north river, during high tide, it often flooded, with water rising to the prisoners’ ankles.
-They were also subjected to insulting, unending examinations and excommunication from the church.
+They were also subjected to insulting, unending examinations and ex-communication from the church.
 The small cells had no bedding and no bars on the cells, as most prisoners accepted their punishment.
 For those who tried to escape, if they were caught, they would be immediately executed.

 Many who were “examined” by authorities, who induced them to confess, were tortured, often by hog-tying their feet to their necks until blood dripped from their eyes and nose.
 Others were made to stand for long periods in a pillory, for hours with arms outstretched.
 The examinations for witch marks were humiliating, as the accused were stripped of their clothing and any blemishes pricked with pins and pinched, often in their most private parts.
 Water was often withheld from prisoners because the authorities believed they would be able to get more “confessions” if the prisoners were thirsty.